QubesOS/qubes-doc/developer/general/gsod.md

 * Basic knowledge about Fedora Linux architecture.

-The project is estimated to need around 6 months, with a part-time (20hr/week) workload.
+The project is estimated to need around six months, with a part-time (20hr/week) workload.
 Qubes OS team members focused on documentation (Michael Carbone, Andrew David Wong, Marek Marczykowski-Górecki) have committed to supporting the project.

 #### Measuring the project’s success

 We will consider the project successful if, after publication of the new documentation:

-* The Disposable VM documentation is consolidated into a few pages and easier to find.
+* The disposable qube documentation is consolidated into a few pages and easier to find.

-* Disposable VM terminology is consistent across all pages
+* The terminology is consistent with the rest of the documentation.

 * There is a new installation guide detailing how to install Qubes on virtual machines (VirtualBox), complete with screenshots and troubleshooting steps where necessary.